 Immigrant & Non-Citizen Rights

 The INRC was one of the first immigration law clinics in the nation and has a distinguished record of litigation and advocacy in support of communities and their organizations.
-Current faculty have practice backgrounds and scholarly interests in the following areas: asylum and immigration law, immigration consequences of criminal legal issues, immigrant workers' rights, gender violence and the Violence Against Women Act, and "national security" law and issues.
+Current faculty have practice backgrounds and scholarly interests in the following areas: asylum and immigration law, immigration consequences of criminal legal issues, law and security, discrimination within the immigration system, gender violence and the Violence Against Women Act, and immigrant workers' rights.

 - Litigating in U.S. Immigration Court on behalf of a woman in deportation proceedings who is seeking immigration status independent of the physically and emotionally abusive husband from whom she has escaped